jaredsohn/hnkarmabreakdown/README.md

 # Hacker News Karma Details

-This is a Chrome extension that separates out karma on Hacker News into that acquired from comments and that acquired from article submissions.
+This is a Chrome extension that shows what portion of a user's karma comes from comments and what portion comes from article submissions.

 ## Usage

-On Hacker News, click on a user profile.
-At the moment, information is shown in the console (but this will get fixed really soon :)).
+Go to Hacker News, and click on a user profile.
+Right after you see the user's total amount of karma, it will show you the raw numbers for articles and submissions as well as a percentage for comment karma.

-## Issues
+## FAQ

-* Beyond requiring looking at the console, the extension doesn't properly handle users who have made over 1000 comments/article submissions yet (although I think this is fixable.)
+Q: Why do the numbers look off for popular users?

+A: A single API call only gets 1000 comments/article submissions, although this should be fixable.

+Q: Why doesn't submission karma + comment karma === total karma?

+A: People delete messages, both with positive and with negative karma.
+Also, everyone gets 1 karma for having an account which is not included in the totals.

 ## Credits